How I Use Gmail in China in 2023 (despite it being blocked)

-How do I use Gmail in China?
-If you’re like me, you use Gmail or the Google Apps suite for business.
+How do I use Gmail in China in 2023?
+If you’re like me, you use Gmail / Google Apps suite for business or for personal email.
 I love everything about using Gmail except for one thing: all Google apps are blocked in China.

-Is Gmail Blocked in China?
+Is Gmail Blocked in China in 2023?

 The problems all started in early 2010, when China and Google got in a big fight about censorship.
 I won’t go into the whole story but it basically boils down to this:

-How I Access Gmail in China
+How to Access Gmail in China

 So if Gmail is blocked in China, how do I access it every day? (and I do access it every, single day!)

 The way that I use Gmail in China is the same as almost every expat who has lived in the country over the past decade:

 At the risk of getting too technical, a VPN is basically a direct, encrypted connection with another computer server.
 By connecting to a server outside of China and then using that server to access the internet, you’re able to bypass China’s internet censorship.

 China has cracked down on the use of VPNs over the years but has never labeled it as “illegal”.

 Personally, I use ExpressVPN to access Gmail in China and it works something like this:

-- Anytime I’m in China and need to access the internet freely, I ‘turn on’ the VPN (i.e. connect to a VPN server)
+- Anytime I’m in China and need to access the internet freely, I ‘turn on’ the VPN (i.e. connect to a VPN server).

 - As long as the VPN is connected, I can access Gmail and any other website I need.